tosolini-marion/tosolini-marion.github.io/_pages/publications.md

 Published work
 ===
 **Tosolini, M., 'The First Oil Shock and the European Financial Assistance', _Economie & Institutions_, 2024, 27p.
-[Available here](https://journals.openedition.org/ei/8044)**
+[Available here in french](https://journals.openedition.org/ei/8044)**

 In this article, I study the negotiations and the implementation of the first borrowing mechanism of the European Economic Community (EEC).
 Using historical archives, I show that following the first oil shock, the EEC Commission sought to implement a European policy to tackle with the economic consequences of the shock.
 It played the role of a political entrepreneur and succeeded in imposing its views.